react-async-storage/react-async-storage.github.io/docs/storage.md

 Clears all keys in the given store.

-_NOTE_: only the store namespace is cleared.
+> Note: only the store namespace is cleared.
 If you are using multiple stores, only the one on which you call `clear` will be affected.

 **Signature**: